Countdown: Garrett Gordon Looks to Improve at Georgia Tech

 Before the USTA Boys 18 Super Nationals at Kalamazoo, Gordon committed to Georgia Tech.
 He then proceeded to beat two blue-chip recruits at Kalamazoo in Jeremy Efferding (now at Texas A&M) and Jordan Daigle (ranked No. 16 in the class of 2013).
 He lost to University of Oklahoma freshman Dane Webb 6-3, 6-4 in the round of 32 and to Ohio State freshman Christopher Diaz in a tiebreaker played in lieu of the third set.

-Gordon is now the No. 31-ranked senior college prospect for men's tennis on the Athletic DNA Recruiting Lists, and he is a five-star recruit.
+Gordon is now the No. 31-ranked senior college prospect for men's tennis in the Athletic DNA Class Rankings, and he is a five-star recruit.
 He's the top-rated player in Tech's recruiting class.

 "Right before Kalamazoo and after clay courts, I started to relax," Gordon said.
 "One thing that helped me was committing to Georgia Tech.
 It took a lot of pressure off my shoulders.
 At Kalamazoo, I felt like I played good tennis.
 I had a couple of good wins.
 I had a close match with a kid who has always been one of the top juniors.
 Now I feel like I'm playing the best tennis I have."